vinzens81/Co2Sensor/README.md

 # Configs
 In order to have the Board send Data to your Influxdb, you need to setup Wifi and influx Credentials in the Code.
 Please fill the `""` according to your setup.

+The Code loads a separate settings file `co2Sensor_sketch/settings.h` Configure this file accordingly.
+Rename sample file and fill the needed parameter.

 Here the Code snippet you need to Change:
 ```
   53